zoontek/react-native-permissions/README.md

 #### Q: iOS - app crashes as soon as I request permission
 A: starting with xcode 8, you need to add permission descriptions. see iOS notes for more details.
 Thanks to @jesperlndk for discovering this.

+#### Q: iOS - app crashes when I change permissions from settings
+A: This is normal. iOS restarts your app when your privacy settings change.
+Just google "ios crash permission change"